kilowhat/kilowhat.net/flarum-extensions-formulaire.md

 Deleting an upload field will not delete the associated files on disk.
 Delete the submission or form to delete the associated files.

+If you delete an option inside a checkbox or radio field and that field has "Allow other values" enabled, the key of the deleted field might appear as the "other" value in submissions.
+If such a submission already had an "other" value, it might be impossible to edit that field in the submission again.

 ## Extension settings

 ### Settings modal